carpetbomb/PS4PKG/README.md

 # UPDATING

-- Whenever a new update is released here aditional info will be included in the update log at the bottom of the README
+- Whenever a new update is released here aditional info will be included in the release

 # Bugs
 Please make me aware of any bugs you come across!